cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-17-migration.md

 }
 ```

-## v1 to v2 Leaderboard Migration Helper
+## v1 to v2 leaderboard migration helper

-The leaderboard could be built as the player stats list is being built, but that would entail a lot of array sorting for what are in fine intermediate player stats.
-It is better for the v2 genesis leaderboard to be built after all player stats has been gathered.
+The leaderboard could be built as the player stats list is being built, but that would entail a lot of array sorting for intermediate player stats.
+The v2 genesis leaderboard should be built after all player stats are gathered.

-Keep in mind, your player stats list could be a million long.
+Theoretically, your player stats list could include a million entries.
 Are you going to create another million-long array with deserialized `winningPlayerParsed` types and sort it?
-That means roughly doubling your memory requirement, for what ends up being a 100-long array anyway.
-To avoid that, you ought to make it possible to do progressive adding and sorting.
-Here, what constitutes a good value should be dictated by testing and measuring, but the sake of starting the thought process, you can use:
+This would translate to doubling your memory requirement for just a 100-long array.
+To avoid it, make doing progressive adding and sorting possible.

+What constitutes a good value should be dictated by testing and measuring, but for the sake of starting the thought process, you can use:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/migrations/v1tov2/leaderboard_builder.go#L9-L12]
 const (